acoinfo/vsoa/api-reference..md

 + `Name` *{string}* Used for ServInfo.

-The VSOA Server Struct is responsible for the entire lifecycle of go-vsoa.
+The VSOA Server Struct is responsible for the entire lifecycle of vsoa.
 It's has `On`/`OnDatagram`/`OnDatagramDefault`/`Publish`/`QuickPublish` methods to add processing callbacks for different services.

 #### **Close() (err error)**